 - If Sensei says “Yame” (or perhaps “Stop”, “Break” or some similar phrase) you should immediately cease what you are doing.
 This doesn’t mean to stop after you’ve completed your planned punch.
 You must stop what you are doing immediately.

 - Over time you will likely hear the command “Kamaete” quite frequently.
 This is your Sensei (or perhaps a training partner) reminding you that you need to keep your guard up and in its proper position.

 - You should not offer corrections or instruction to other students unless you are participating in partnered exercises.
 When working with a partner it is expected that the two partners will offer suggestions and constructive feedback to one another.

-- Do not stop participating or move to the sidelines to avoid practice.
+- Do not stop participating or move to the sidelines to avoid practicing.
 The only exceptions would be if you are feeling ill or have suffered an injury.
-Otherwise you should view all training as beneficial and remain engaged in activities until Sensei has asked you to stop.
+Otherwise, you should view all training as beneficial and remain engaged in activities until Sensei has asked you to stop.

 - Be ever vigilant for potential safety problems and intervene immediately if you believe there is an imminent risk of injury.
 If you feel you cannot or should not intervene then you should inform Sensei of your concern.

-- Show continued respect to everyone in the Dojo including but not limited to Sensei, fellow class participants, other practitioners practicing in the Dojo, instructors, parents, and visitors.
+- Demonstrate continued respect to everyone in the Dojo including but not limited to Sensei, fellow class participants, other practitioners practicing in the Dojo, instructors, parents, and visitors.

 - When paired up to work with another practitioner you and the other person should bow toward one another before you begin working.
 This is a formal agreement that the two of you agree to participate in a joint training effort.
-At the conclusion of your training efforts you should both once again bow to one another as a means of saying, “Thank you for the opportunity to train together.”
+After your training efforts, you should both once again bow to one another as a means of saying, “Thank you for the opportunity to train together.”